Wrongful Death Suits | What they are & How do they work in Illinois

-Types of Wrongful Death Settlements
+Examples of Wrongful Death Cases:

 Any negligent, malicious, or criminal act that leads to the death of another person is cause for a wrongful death lawsuit.
 If a balcony collapses due to unsafe construction practices, if a doctor failed to diagnosis a critical illness, if a criminal murders a loved one, then the family or estate can sue for damages.
-Common examples of wrongful death cases include the following:

 - Medical malpractice cases

 Understanding These Settlements